 The computer technology is highly spatial.
 It is not surprising that computers have been playing an essential role in developing your spatial skills.
 When you are looking for a career in hardware or software industry, you need a certain degree of spatial capability.
 However, when you are looking for an online job, you merely need to know and love your subject.
 There is at least one company which guarantees your online success without any technical or spatial capabilities.

 The concept of spatial ability is still growing.
 The new developments have given birth to certain sub-factors which spatial aptitude tests take into account.

 Manipulation of Shapes

 • Spatial ability tests offer different sizes of shapes.
-You may identify forms from the patterns or vice versa, depending upon the sizes.
+You may identify forms from the patterns or vice versa, depending upon the dimensions.
 The shapes may change their patterns with the change of sizes.

 • Some problems may contain different planes with different shapes.
-The diagrams are rotated in the planes to see how much sharp your memory is.
+The diagrams are rotated in the aircraft to see how much sharp your memory is.
 You may be offered 2-D or 3-D shapes to know their direction of rotation in the planes.
 Such tests are also called spatial memory tests.

 • You may be required to visualize disintegration of a shape in parts and reassemble them at another place.
-You have to find out topographical relation between different shapes.
+You have to find out a topographical relation between different shapes.

 • You may be required to see objects from a different angle.
 You need to become part of the problems and reorient your position with other objects.
 Such tests are called spatial orientation tests.